Updated

 Yes.
 DUI of marijuana is punished the same as drunk driving in Colorado Springs.
 It does not matter that recreational marijuana is legal.

-Note that drugged driving suspects are required to take a blood test following their arrest.
-They cannot take a breath test because breath tests do not measure drug levels.17
+Note that if you are suspected of drugged driving, you are required to take a blood test following your arrest.
+You cannot take a breath test because breath tests do not measure drug levels.17

 Learn more about DUI of drugs (DUID).